It’s Always “Watermelon Season” Somewhere

 No Wrong Way to Eat a Watermelon

 While there’s arguably no wrong way to eat a watermelon, innovative menu concepts ranging from sweet to savory are popping up all over the U.S. and Mexico.
 While watermelon has been deemed the unofficial fruit of summer, enjoy it year-round in these culinary applications.

-A watermelon salad with jicama, cilantro, lime juice, chili powder, and salt is a perfect synergy of traditional Mexican flavor, while the unexpected pairing of watermelon with dairy showcases the fruit’s flavor diversity.
+A watermelon salad with feta and basil is a perfect synergy of traditional flavors, while the unexpected pairing of watermelon with dairy showcases the fruit’s flavor diversity.
 Watermelon skewers stacked with Mozzarella balls and slices of tomatillos with a honey lime vinaigrette creates an updated spin on a traditional caprese salad.
-Served alongside feta cheese, watermelon brushed with honey, flash-grilled, chilled and topped with a drizzle of balsamic makes a delicious grilled watermelon salad – a popular side dish in several American restaurants.
+Served alongside various cheeses, watermelon brushed with honey, flash-grilled, chilled and topped with a drizzle of balsamic makes a delicious grilled watermelon salad – a popular side dish in several American restaurants.

 In Guadalajara, Mexico, a modern take on watermelon gazpacho presents with ingredients cut into cubes instead of pureed—visually showcasing watermelon’s identity as the source of fresh flavor.
 For small bites or appetizers, watermelon is carved into little handheld “cups,” stuffed with goat cheese, and topped with cantaloupe and toasted coconut.
 And a decomposed watermelon salad appears sculptural—watermelon sliced geometrically with shaved jicama and cucumber, garnished with beet microgreens.